sandipan1/hica/README.md

 Move beyond agent frameworks to build production-ready AI systems.
 HICA gives you complete control over your AI agents' Thought , Action and Observation.
 This simplicity in-practice looks like a having complete control over prompts, context windows, tool execution, and control flow.
 Many existing libraries trade convenience over control for reliability—build agents that work in production.
+> ## TLDR: Give you visibility and control into every part of you Agent through Stateful Conversations, Human-in-the-Loop by Design, Structured Logging
 ## 🎯 Why HICA?

 Most agent frameworks are black boxes that work great for demos but fail in production or lock you in with certain vendors.
 You can't debug decisions, modify prompts, or handle edge cases , change your stack at will when you don't control the fundamentals.